grafbase/grafbase/cli/README.md

   </a>
 </p>

-Welcome to the Grafbase CLI directory!
+Welcome to the Grafbase CLI!

-This directory is a cargo workspace with several crates relating to the Grafbase CLI and developer tooling
+This is a cargo workspace with several crates relating to the Grafbase CLI and developer tooling

 The directories in the `crates` directory in the root of the repo are organized as follows: